 In the aftermath of the hurricane, the Mississippi economy was struggling, and many residences were not able to work.
 Bechtel partnered with many local contractors and made every effort to engage the services of minority- and women-owned firms.
 We also participated in state-sponsored conferences throughout Mississippi to provide local businesses with information about federal government contracting and opportunities.
 Bechtel awarded (by dollar volume) 54 percent of its subcontracts to firms in Mississippi, 67 percent to firms in the Gulf region, and 84 percent to small businesses.
 We also employed 2,600 people at peak, mostly from Mississippi and other Gulf states.

 As part of the Gulf Coast Workforce Development Initiative, Bechtel joined other companies, community colleges, labor organizations, and government agencies in a program to recruit and train up to 20,000 new craft workers needed for the rebuilding effort in the wake of Katrina.

 The initiative began in August 2006 with the launch of a targeted campaign called Gulf Rebuild: Education, Advancement and Training (GREAT) to encourage qualified candidates to sign up.

+Contractors worked with GREAT to ensure trainees’ new skills matched the needs of the rebuilding effort.
 Participants received training in entry-level construction skills and basic safety at community colleges in Louisiana and Mississippi.
-Contractors worked with GREAT to ensure that the trainees’ new skills matched the needs of the rebuilding effort.
 Many contractors, including Bechtel, hired program graduates.